sapegin/blog.sapegin.me/content/all/accessibility-testing.md

 ![Accessibility Insights manual checks](/images/accessibility-insights-manual-checks.png)

+The FastPass feature finds two most common accessibility issues, and is a good first step in improving site or app’s accessibility.

-And it could highlight headings, landmark regions, and tab stops (see “Tab key” below) on a page:
+Finally, it could highlight headings, landmark regions, and tab stops (see “Tab key” below) on a page:

 ![Accessibility Insights highlights highlight headings, landmark regions, and tab stops on a page](/images/accessibility-insights-highlights.jpg)

 ## Contrast app and Chrome DevTools contrast checker

-Sometimes we need to check the color contrast on a mockup or somewhere else, where running Axe is inconvenient or impossible.
+Sometimes we need to check the color contrast on a mockup or somewhere else, where running a browser extension is inconvenient or impossible.

 To check color contrast in the browser, Chrome DevTools contrast checker is a good option (inspect an element, and click a color swatch in the Styles tab):